Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD54-74
+---

+WellI've had a massive haitus in my coding updates.
+Not because I was fired following my last post where I confessed to crashing the deployment server but because I went away on holiday and then forgot all about my responsibilities.

+So as a quick update.....

+- ruby parsing script for dealing with mega-tonnes of data (technical term)
+- some dabbling with deep learning courtesy of fast.ai I've started working with the V&A collections data to build a tool that can distinguish between two different designers
+- more schema.org
+- more rails

 RD53
 ---